Georgetown Hoyas men's basketball: 2019-20 Season

+2020-21 Season

 The 2020–21 Hoyas finished the season 10–13 and 7–9 in the Big East.
 Before the season started, leading scorer Mac McClung announced his decision to transfer to Texas Tech.
 Because of COVID-19 protocols, the team played all of its home games on campus at McDonough Arena without fans.
-After a 69–74 loss at Syracuse, the team went on a 21-day pause due to COVID-19 protocols.
+After a 74–69 loss at Syracuse, the team went on a 21-day pause due to COVID-19 protocols.
 After the hiatus, the team returned to win six of its next ten games.
-The Hoyas 7–9 record led to an 8th-place finish in the conference.
+The Hoyas' 7–9 record resulted in an eighth-place finish in the conference.
 At the 2021 Big East tournament, the team won its first tournament game under Ewing, with a 68–49 victory over Marquette in the opening round, then followed that up with wins against top-seeded Villanova and Seton Hall, sending them to the title game where they defeated Creighton 73–48 for their first title since 2007, and the eighth in school history, extending their own conference record.
-The Hoyas earned a 12 seed in the NCAA tournament, where they lost their opening round game to Colorado 73–96.
+The Hoyas earned a 12 seed in the NCAA tournament, where they lost their opening round game to Colorado 96–73.

+Ewing's Final Years as Coach: Historic Struggles

-The following season, the 2021–22 Hoyas were unable to build off their unlikely March run the prior season, and they suffered their worst season in school history.
-Georgetown lost all 19 conference games they played that season.
-They also set a school record for most losses in a season with 25, finishing the year at 6-25.
-The season ended with a 53-57 loss in the 2022 Big East tournament to Seton Hall.
+The following season, the Hoyas were unable to build off their unlikely March run the prior season and suffered their worst season in school history.
+Georgetown lost all 19 conference games they played in 2021-22.
+They also set a school record for most losses in a season with 25, finishing the year at 6–25.
+The season ended with a 57–53 loss in the 2022 Big East tournament to Seton Hall.
 Despite some rumblings about his job security, Ewing was retained by the university for the following season.

-Despite some optimism with several high impact transfers brought in over the off-season, the 2022–23 Hoyas failed to improve off the prior year's low.
-The team would lose its first 9 conference games, extending the record of consecutive conference game losses to 29, until they evantually beat DePaul 81-76 on January 24th, at the Capitol One Center.
+Despite some optimism with several high-impact transfers brought in over the off-season, the 2022–23 Hoyas failed to improve from the prior year's low.
+The team would lose its first 9 conference games, extending the record of consecutive conference game losses to 29, until they eventually beat DePaul 81–76 on January 24, at Capital One Arena.
 The Hoyas would only win more game after this point and finished the year at 7–25, matching the program's high water mark for losses, just set the previous season.
 The team lost in the 2023 Big East tournament 48–80 to Villanova.

-The following day, the university announced that Ewing would not return as coach, ending his six year run at his alma mater.
+The following day, the university announced that Ewing would not return as coach, ending his six-year run at his alma mater.
 His Georgetown coaching career ended with a record of 75–109 (.408) and 28–81 (.257) in the Big East; both are the lowest winning percentages for a coach in the modern era of the program.